Victim Seriously Injured In Stabbing Outside Paramus Whole Foods

 Paramus EMS rushed him to Hackensack University Medical Center shortly after 6 p.m.

-Maywood police took the responding lead because the parking lot of the Bergen Town Center, where the stabbing occurred, is in their borough.
+Maywood police took the responding lead because the side of the parking lot where the stabbing occurred -- between the Whole Foods and Ulta Beauty store -- is in their borough.

 Paramus police were assisting.

-Note: UPDATE: A man was stabbed and critically wounded Tuesday night in the parking lot at Bergen Town Center, authorities said.